-Hollie Berman, finalist in English from Murray Edwards College, shares how the Careers Service can support you this vacation, and beyond
+Hollie Berman, a recent graduate in English from Murray Edwards College, shares how the Careers Service can support you this vacation, and beyond

 Finalists: we’ve all been there.
-Providing a detailed plan of your working life to your Great Aunt Esmeralda over the dinner table is just not the one after a term of Cambridge.
+Providing a detailed plan of your working life to your family over the dinner table is just not the one after a term of Cambridge.
 It’s time to bring out the survival pack.
 Like every great kit, not everything will be immediately useful, but it’s all definitely worth having.

 Take a breather